nyu-oop-sp18/class13/README.md

 padLeft("Hello world", 4); // returns "    Hello world"
 ```

-The problem with using the type `any` for `padding` is that TS will not warn you when you execute something like `padLeft("sss", false)`.
+The problem with using the type `any` for `padding` is that TypeScript will not warn you when you execute something like `padLeft("sss", false)`.
 In standard OO languages, we can add an appropriate class in the type hierarchy and use that as the type for `padding`, however this is both an overkill (you cannot do this for every such function), and is also bad for performance as you would have to "box" the primitive types `string` and `number` inside classes.
 We can instead use a *union type*: